-Next our plan is to implement Lemma \ref{exponential} to get a power-saving error term.
+Due to cancellations in the sum of Kloosterman fractions over primes, we expect the sum of the nonzero frequencies to be small and this is the crucial step in this proof.
+Such sums came up in an earlier investigation by Fouvry and Shparlsinki \cite{FSternary} and applying their Theorem 3 one can get a power saving error term.
+However, this result has been improved by Irvine (see Lemma \ref{exponential}) and we apply this instead.
 It requires some work because of the condition $Q^{4/3} \geq X \geq Q^{1/2}$.
 We also need a good bound for $\l( \widehat{F_{da_1,t}}\left(\frac{n}{da_1}\right) \r)'$ ( see \eqref{boundintegral}) which appears after summation by parts in the sum over $p$ in terms of of $t,a_1$ and $n$ as the intervals over which the variables run are long and the direct application of integration by parts is not enough.